Batfoxkid/Freak-Fortress-2-Rewrite/README.md

 - [TFCustAttr](https://github.com/nosoop/SM-TFCustAttr)
 - [SM-TFCustomWeaponsX](https://github.com/nosoop/SM-TFCustomWeaponsX)

+## Breaking Changes

+- Any plugins or includes that rely on the .ff2 file extension will no longer function correctly.
+(Such as Epic Scout's AMS)
+- Abilities are no longer activated in a set order.
+- Bosses can not have the multiple abilities with the same name.
+- FF2_GetSpecialKV no longer can modify boss stats.
+- Less restrictions on when natives or forwards can be used.
+(Such as FF2_StartMusic)

 ## Credits

-- [VSH2](https://forums.alliedmods.net/showthread.php?t=286701) - ConfigMap system which this now uses
+- [VSH2](https://github.com/VSH2-Devs/Vs-Saxton-Hale-2) - ConfigMap system which this now uses
-- [Artvin](https://forums.alliedmods.net/member.php?u=304206) - Boss vs Boss testing and support
+- [Artvin](https://github.com/artvin01) - Boss vs Boss testing and support
-- [Marxvee](https://forums.alliedmods.net/member.php?u=289257) - Ideas for new HUD layout and score
+- [Marxvee](https://github.com/Marxvee) - HUD layout, score, early disguise port
-- Contributors to the [classic](https://forums.alliedmods.net/showthread.php?t=182108), [better](https://forums.alliedmods.net/showthread.php?t=229013), [spicy](https://github.com/shadow93/FreakFortressBBG), and [crazy](https://forums.alliedmods.net/showthread.php?t=313008) versions of FF2.
+- Contributors to the [classic](https://github.com/Steell/Freak-Fortress-2), [better](https://github.com/50DKP/FF2-Official), [spicy](https://github.com/shadow93/FreakFortressBBG), and [crazy](https://github.com/Batfoxkid/FreakFortressBat) versions of FF2.